naheemolaide/dbdock-support/README.md

 - Show recent (last 10)
 - Date range (24h, 7d, 30d, 90d, custom)
 - Search by keyword/ID

+**Migration Support:**

+You can choose to restore to a **New Database Instance** during the restore process.
+This is perfect for migrating data between servers (e.g., from staging to production or local to cloud).

+1. Run `npx dbdock restore`
+2. Select a backup
+3. Choose "New Database Instance (Migrate)"
+4. Enter connection details for the target database

 Shows database stats and requires confirmation before restore.